Menu

 Bottom Line

-This slim-fitting heated jacket will keep you comfortable and toasty.
+This slim-fitting heated jacket is warm yet breathable to keep you comfortable and toasty.

 Pros